toddbranch/ECE382/notes/L3/index.md

 These are of the format `ADD r9, r10`.

-Bear in mind how the SUBC works.
+Talk about `~` - one's complement.
+Use it to describe difference between SUBC, SUB.

 BCD - each decimal digit can be coded with 4 bits.
 Takes care of the carries, etc. for you.

+Talk about `+=`, `-=`, `^=`.

 Walk thorugh how BIC, BIS work.
-See how AND is the inverse of that.

 ### Emulated Instructions

 There are a number of instructions that will be understood by the assembler that aren't native to the instruction set.
 24 in total.
 These are known as 'emulated' instructions.
 They are actually implemented using one of the core instructions.
 So, including emulated instructions, there are 51 different assembly instructions you can write.

+Assembler will make the swap for you behind the scenes - can make your code much more readable.

 | Emulated Instruction | Assembly Instruction | Notes |
 | :---: | :---: | :---: |